MoritzHayden/bosco/README.md

 ### `/fun-facts`

-- Description: Returns one or more fun facts.
+- Description: Get one or more fun facts.
-- Arguments:
+- Options:
-  - `count`: An optional integer describing how many fun facts should be returned (valid range: `1-10`, default: `1`).
+  - `count`: An optional integer indicating how many fun facts should be returned (valid range: `1-10`, default: `1`).
 - Syntax:
   ```text
   /fun-facts count=1